Is it normal for a newborn skin to peel? [What’s Normal and What’s Not]

 Is Peeling Normal?

 Absolutely!
-Peeling skin in newborns is not only normal but also expected and completely harmless.
+Peeling skin in newborns is normal, expected, and completely harmless.
 It’s simply your baby’s way of shedding the protective layers they no longer need and revealing their brand-new, beautiful skin.

 Think of it as a fresh start, a clean slate for your little one’s journey in the world.
 Just like a snake sheds its old skin to make way for new growth, your baby’s peeling is a sign of healthy development and maturation.